 Chicago Eyes Slot Machines At O'Hare And Midway Airports To Boost Revenue

-City leaders in Chicago are weighing a proposal to introduce slot machines at both O’Hare and Midway Airports.
+City leaders in Chicago are considering a proposal to introduce slot machines at O’Hare and Midway Airports.

 Gambling operator Bally’s has already identified a potential site at Midway that it would like to develop, according to the city’s Chief Financial Officer (CFO) Jill Jaworski.